Registered Student Organizations

-RSO Re-registration for the 2017-2018 year is now open.
-To be in Active status for the academic year, an RSO must re-register between April 15 and September 15.
-Renewing RSOs that do not meet the September 15 deadline will be required to wait until registration re-opens temporarily in January 2018.
+RSO Re-registration for the 2018-2019 year is now closed.
+Renewing RSOs that do not meet the deadline will be required to wait until registration re-opens in March 2019.
 New RSO's may form at any time.
 Visit the Registration Page for details.

 Benefits of becoming a Registered Student Organization